constantino10598/bdd-framework/README.md

 ## Requirements

 [Apache Maven](https://maven.apache.org/download.cgi) is required to install dependencies and run scripts via `mvn`.
+Visit this [link](https://mkyong.com/maven/how-to-install-maven-in-windows/) on how to install Maven on Windows.

 ## Available Commands